Gimle Labs Presentation

 Iterative Refinement

-A learned process that iteratively improves candidates toward precise target dynamics — like AlphaFold's structure refinement, but for dynamical systems.
+A learned process that refines candidates toward exact target dynamics — AlphaFold's structure refinement, but for dynamical systems.

 Why This Is Hard